MrZomka/Topaz/README.md

 A: Check your logs!
 It is possible that you just ran out of queries for today!

 Q: What are the permissions that Topaz checks for?
-A: `topaz.bypass` for the IP quality score check bypass.
+A: `topaz.bypass` for bypassing the IP proxy check.

 Q: What permission plugin do you recommend?
 A: [LuckPerms never failed me. :)](https://luckperms.net)